-Pianoteq 7 is showing a Pianoteq 6 icon in Native Instruments Komplete Kontrol / Maschine.
+Pianoteq 8 is showing an old Pianoteq icon in Native Instruments Komplete Kontrol / Maschine.

-Please install Pianoteq version 7.0.4 or later.
+Please install Pianoteq 8.
 In order to force Komplete Kontrol and Maschine to refresh everything, please follow these steps (all plugins will be rescanned):

 Close Komplete Kontrol and Maschine

 Delete the following files in Finder: